rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 None of the rulers of this age understood this, for if they had, they would not have crucified the Lord of glory. ^0208

-But, as it is written, What no eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him — ^0209
+But, as it is written, What no eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him-- ^0209

 these things God has revealed to us through the Spirit.
 For the Spirit searches everything, even the depths of God. ^0210

-For who knows a person’s thoughts except the spirit of that person, which is in him?
+For who knows a person's thoughts except the spirit of that person, which is in him?
 So also no one comprehends the thoughts of God except the Spirit of God. ^0211

 Now we have received not the spirit of the world, but the Spirit who is from God, that we might understand the things freely given us by God. ^0212